nbarretoMindera/Decoy/README.md

 ## 🧱 And how do I implement it?

 The `Decoy` package contains two targets: `Decoy` and `DecoyXCUI`, which are added as dependencies of your `App` and its `AppUITests` targets respectively.
 They're only a few kilobytes in size and will have no major impact on the size of your release binary in the App Store.
 Decoy works best when your app uses a shared instance of `URLSession`, as in this case, you only need `import Decoy` once.
 To get up and running:

 ### In the project:
 * Add the Decoy package as a depedency.
-* Choose the `Decoy` target as a dependency for your app.
+* Choose the `Decoy` target as a dependency for your **app** target.
-* Choose the `DecoyXCUI` target as a dependency for your UI test target.
+* Choose the `DecoyXCUI` target as a dependency for your **UI test** target.

 ### In the app:
 * In your app, set up Decoy as soon as your app launches: